-- Evaluation and possible lifestyle factors such as smoking, alcohol or other substance use.
+- Evaluation of possible lifestyle factors such as smoking, alcohol, or other substance use.

-- Attention and management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.
+- Management of comorbid illnesses, such as diabetes, obesity, or heart and vascular disease.

 - Review of potential changes in medications - always consult with your physician.

 - If appropriate, trial of various psychosexual therapies and interpersonal therapies may be tried.
 Treatments can be provided along with these therapies.

 Before treatment, men with ED should be assessed for their risk for cardiovascular disease.
 Men found to be at high risk include those with angina, recent history of heart attack, certain abnormal heart rhythms, and poorly controlled high blood pressure.
 These men should be evaluated and treated first before a trial of therapy for ED.
 Any risk factors for heart disease should be addressed in all men.